Tools1000/drrename/README.md

 ## Running it
 Just download the `jar` file [here](https://github.com/kerner1000/drrename/releases/latest) and start it by double-clicking.
-Alternatievely, call `java -jar DrRename-x.x.x.jar` on a terminal.
+Alternatively, call `java -jar DrRename-x.x.x.jar` on a terminal.

 ## Documentation